google/play-unity-plugins/README.md

 ## Downloading the plugins

-There are 3 different options for obtaining the plugins:
+There are 4 different options for obtaining the plugins:

 *   Download individual plugins as `.unitypackage` files or Unity Package Manager (`.tgz`) files from
     [Google APIs for Unity](//developers.google.com/unity)

+*   Add individual plugins by *git url* using the Unity Package Manager.
+E.g. For **com.google.play.core** use `https://github.com/google/play-unity-plugins.git?path=/GooglePlayPlugins/com.google.play.core`

 *   Download the latest release from this project's [releases page](//github.com/google/play-unity-plugins/releases)

 *   `git clone` this repository into the **Assets** folder of your Unity project

 ## Installing the plugins